Tram

-A tram (called a streetcar or trolley in North America) is a rail vehicle that travels on tramway tracks on public urban streets; some include segments on segregated right-of-way.
-The tramlines or networks operated as public transport are called tramways or simply trams/streetcars.
-Many recently built tramways use the contemporary term light rail.
-The vehicles are called streetcars or trolleys (not to be confused with trolleybus) in North America and trams or tramcars elsewhere.
-The first two terms are often used interchangeably in the United States, with trolley being the preferred term in the eastern US and streetcar in the western US.
-Streetcar or tramway are preferred in Canada.
-In parts of the United States, internally powered buses made to resemble a streetcar are often referred to as "trolleys".
-To avoid further confusion with trolley buses, the American Public Transportation Association (APTA) refers to them as "trolley-replica buses".
-In the United States, the term tram has sometimes been used for rubber-tired trackless trains, which are unrelated to other kinds of trams.
+A tram (also known as a streetcar or trolley in Canada and the United States, or a Tramcar) is an urban rail transit type in which vehicles, whether individual railcars or multiple-unit trains, run on tramway tracks on urban public streets; some include segments on segregated right-of-way.
+Trams are a variant of light rail and are included within this broader category.
+However, they differ from it in their frequent integration into urban streets, lower traffic signal priority, coexistence with other vehicles, and lower capacity.
+Their units are capable of forming motor coaches or motorcars, which allows for the operation of longer trains.

-Tram vehicles are usually lighter and shorter than main line and rapid transit trains.
-Today, most trams use electrical power, usually fed by a pantograph sliding on an overhead line; older systems may use a trolley pole or a bow collector.
+Trams are usually lighter and shorter than main line and rapid transit trains.
+Most trams use electrical power, usually fed by a pantograph sliding on an overhead line; older systems may use a trolley pole or a bow collector.
 In some cases, a contact shoe on a third rail is used.
 If necessary, they may have dual power systems—electricity in city streets and diesel in more rural environments.
 Occasionally, trams also carry freight.
-Trams are now commonly included in the wider term "light rail", which also includes grade-separated systems.
+Tramlines or tram networks operated as public transport are called tramways, or simply trams or streetcars, including systems separated from other traffic.
 Some trams, known as tram-trains, may have segments that run on mainline railway tracks, similar to interurban systems.
-The differences between these modes of rail transport are often indistinct and a given system may combine multiple features.
+The differences between these modes of rail transport are often indistinct, and systems may combine multiple features.